threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`stop_arm_joint`**

 Set the target angle of a joint to the current angle, stopping rotation.
 If the arm can't support the mass of the object(s) it's holding, this command won't override the overall "strength" of the arm; the arm will still fall until it can support itself.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "stop_arm_joint", "joint": "shoulder_left", "axis": "pitch"}